ibm-cloud-docs/app-configuration/ac-audit.md

 # Activity tracking events for {{site.data.keyword.appconfig_short}}
 {: #ac-at_events}

-{{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.appconfig_short}} , generate activity tracking events.
+{{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.appconfig_short}}, generate activity tracking events.
 {: shortdesc}

 Activity tracking events report on activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.

 You can use {{site.data.keyword.atracker_full_notm}}, a platform service, to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.
-For more information, see About {{site.data.keyword atracker_full_notm}}.
+For more information, see About {{site.data.keyword.atracker_full_notm}}.

 You can use {{site.data.keyword.logs_full_notm}} to visualize and alert on events that are generated in your account and routed by {{site.data.keyword.atracker_full_notm}} to an {{site.data.keyword.logs_full_notm}} instance.

 As of 28 March 2024, the {{site.data.keyword.at_full_notm}} service is deprecated and will no longer be supported as of 30 March 2025.
 Customers will need to migrate to {{site.data.keyword.logs_full_notm}} before 30 March 2025.
 During the migration period, customers can use {{site.data.keyword.at_full_notm}} along with {{site.data.keyword.logs_full_notm}}.
 Activity tracking events are the same for both services.
-For information about migrating from {{site.data.keyword.at_full_notm}} to {{site.data.keyword.logs_full_notm}} and running the services in parallel, see migration planning.
+For information about migrating from {{site.data.keyword.at_full_notm}} to {{site.data.keyword.logs_full_notm}} and running the services in parallel, see [migration planning](/docs/cloud-logs?topic=cloud-logs-migration-intro).
 {: important}

 ## Locations where activity tracking events are generated